 * * *

 If you find yourself traveling through Europe, Amsterdam will likely be high on your list of European cities to visit during your trip.
 Amsterdam has a relatable charm and coziness to it, and as you walk or bike around its neighborhoods and canals it becomes easy to feel like you belong there.
 There is an overwhelming number of things to do in Amsterdam and you may not know where to focus your time.
 You could spend a whole weekend just exploring its world-renowned museums such as the Van Gogh Museum and the Anne Frank Museum, or you could spend your whole weekend wandering from canal to canal watching the hustle and bustle all around you.
-However, if you’re looking to get a little taste of everything that Amsterdam has to offer, from touristy to local, we have detailed the perfect weekend itinerary below.
+However, if you’re looking to get a little taste of the best things to do in Amsterdam, from touristy to local, we have detailed the perfect weekend itinerary below.

 When To Go